cisco-asp-web/LTRMSI-3000/lab_3/lab_3-guide.md

 1. Verify Cilium BGP has successfully established peering sessions with **xrd05** and **xrd06** with the following cilium CLI.
 Note, it may take a few seconds for the peering sessions to establish.

-   We will be using the below command to interact with the Cilium BGP process.
    ```
    cilium bgp peers
    ```